matthiaszeller/GNN-MI/README.md

 ### Data description

-The first sample is from the `CoordToCnc` dataset, the second is the same sample but from `WssToCnc`:
+All models are based on the [`torch_geometric.data.Data`](https://pytorch-geometric.readthedocs.io/en/latest/modules/data.html#torch_geometric.data.Data) object.
+Here's an example of a sample from the `CoordToCnc` and `WssToCnc` datasets:

 ```
 Data(x=[3478, 0], edge_index=[2, 20766], y=0, coord=[3478, 3], g_x=1)